projectara/greybus-spec/source/special.rst

 Special Protocols
 =================

-This section defines two protocols, each of which serves a special purpose in a Greybus system.
+This section defines two Protocols, each of which serves a special purpose in a Greybus system.

-The first is the control protocol.
-Every interface shall provide a CPort that uses the control protocol.
+The first is the control Protocol.
+Every interface shall provide a CPort that uses the control Protocol.
 It's used by the SVC to do initial probes of interfaces at system power on.
 It is also used by the AP Module to notify interfaces when connections are available for them to use.

-The second is the SVC protocol, which is used only between the SVC and AP Module.
+The second is the SVC Protocol, which is used only between the SVC and AP Module.
 The SVC provides low-level control of the |unipro|
 network.
-The SVC performs almost all of its activities under direction of the AP Module, and the SVC protocol is used by the AP Module to exert this control.
-The SVC also uses this protocol to notify the AP Module of events, such as the insertion or removal of a Module.
+The SVC performs almost all of its activities under direction of the AP Module, and the SVC Protocol is used by the AP Module to exert this control.
+The SVC also uses this Protocol to notify the AP Module of events, such as the insertion or removal of a Module.